IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/strict-enums.md

   - Enums are supposed to be resilient to reorganization, so you should explicitly assign a new value instead.
 For example, if someone someone reassigned/reordered the values of the enum, then it could potentially break your code.
 - `mismatchedAssignment` - The type of the assignment does not match the declared enum type of the variable.
   - In other words, you are trying to assign a `Foo` enum value to a variable with a `Bar` type.
 Enums are supposed to be resilient to reorganization, so these kinds of assignments can be dangerous.
-- `mismatchedComparison` - The two things in the comparison do not have a shared enum type.
-  - You might be trying to compare using a number literal, like `Foo.Value1 === 1`.
-Or, you might be trying to compare use a disparate enum type, like `Foo.Value1 === Bar.Value1`.
-Either way, you need to use a value that corresponds to the correct enum, like `foo === Foo.Value1`, where `foo` is type `Foo`.
-Enums are supposed to be resilient to reorganization, so these types of comparisons can be dangerous.
 - `mismatchedFunctionArgument` - The argument in the function call does not match the declared enum type of the function signature.
   - You might be trying to use a number literal, like `useFoo(1)`.
 Or, you might be trying to use a disparate enum type, like `useFoo(Bar.Value1)`.
 Either way, you need to use a value that corresponds to the correct enum, like `useFoo(Foo.Value1)`.
 Enums are supposed to be resilient to reorganization, so non-exact function calls like this can be dangerous.